Polyrating: A Cost-Effective and Bias-Aware Rating System for LLM Evaluation: Introduction

-Large language models (LLMs) have become powerful tools across a wide range of tasks, sometimes even outperforming human experts \citep{gpt4,claude,gemini,llama3modelcard}.
-To evaluate and compare the performance of LLMs, various benchmarks \citep{gsm8k,arc,mmlu} and evaluation frameworks \citep{eval-harness,helm} have been developed.
-These benchmarks aim to provide a comprehensive evaluation of LLM capabilities across tasks such as code completion, mathematical problem-solving, and multilingual understanding.
-However, the reliability of these benchmarks to accurately estimate model performance has been questioned due to various concerns about data contamination \citep{contaminationattacks,gsm1k}, errors in ground-truth solutions \citep{gema2024are}, and the discrepancy between benchmarks and real-world performance \citep{lin2024wildbench}. \paragraph{Ratings for LLMs} To evaluate LLMs more accurately in real-world scenarios, recent works have made use of rating-based evaluations with human or LLM-based judges \citep{chatbot_arena, lin2024wildbench,alpacelengthcontrolled}.
-These ratings reflect the relative performance of LLMs on specific tasks and are used to construct leaderboards indicating their real-world performance.
-As shown in \cref{fig:overview}, ratings are derived from preference datasets containing samples consisting of a query $Q$, a response by two models $m^{(0)}$ and $m^{(1)}$, a judge $J$, and a judgment indicating the preferred response $r$.
-We illustrate human preference datasets for several tasks like code-based (\raisebox{-0.2\height}{ }), mathematical (\raisebox{-0.2\height}{ }), and Chinese (\raisebox{-0.2\height}{ }) questions, along with a preference dataset using an LLM-based judge (\raisebox{-0.2\height}{ }).
-Current methods fit each task separately using maximum likelihood estimation (MLE) to obtain ratings $R_{\text{task}}^i$ for each model $m_i$ that predict the judge's preferences as accurately as possible. \paragraph{Limitations of Current Rating Systems} However, current rating systems suffer from several critical limitations.
+\paragraph{Limitations of Current Rating Systems} However, current rating systems suffer from several critical limitations.
 First, it is widely recognized that judges are influenced by biases that significantly affect their preferences \citep{humanfeedback,wu2023style,shi2024judging,chen2024humans}.
 Yet, current rating systems are not expressive enough to capture these biases, leading to unfair comparisons of performance.
 Second, obtaining human annotations is very expensive.
 However, current systems are sample inefficient and do not take measures to reduce costs.
 This inefficiency makes it hard for resource-constrained LLM practitioners to use human evaluation for their tasks.
 Finally, the wide applicability of LLMs requires a comprehensive evaluation system to compare model performance across tasks.
 Yet, current rating systems suffer from shift-invariance, meaning that rating optimality is preserved when shifting all ratings by an arbitrary constant.
 For instance, all code-based ratings $R_{ }^m$ can be shifted upwards by $40$ points while maintaining optimality, making the ratings on this task much higher than those on other tasks and rendering direct comparisons meaningless.

 \paragraph{This Work: \tool} To address these limitations, we introduce \tool, an expressive rating system designed to model shared continuous features and biases influencing judge preferences.
 As illustrated in \cref{fig:overview}, \tool fits all preference datasets simultaneously using maximum a posteriori (MAP) estimation, i.e. using maximum likelihood estimation with additional priors on all parameters.
 These priors enable a more robust estimation of model ratings and act as a regularizer to prevent overfitting.
 Specifically, for each model $m$, a base rating $R^m_\text{base}$ is optimized to reflect overall performance across tasks.
 Task-specific modifiers $\beta^m_\text{task}$ are then added to this base rating to derive ratings for individual tasks.
 Additionally, shared parameters across all models $\alpha_\text{bias}$ capture the influence of features such as answer length (\raisebox{-0.2\height}{ }) and readability (\raisebox{-0.2\height}{ }) on preferences.